 2. Official GRE Scores

 - Send official GRE scores (Verbal and Quantitative reasoning and Analytical Writing) to the University of West Georgia (be sure to use school code 5900, when taking the test).
 Scores must be no more than five years old.
 GRE test scores are valid for five years after the testing year in which you tested.
-The recommended minimum GRE scores are 151 Verbal reasoning, 145 Quantitative reasoning & 4.0 in Analytical Writing.
-Due to the high number of competitive applications received, applicants with scores below the recommended minimum are not often admitted.

 3. Required application materials: